Ranked Robin

 Ranked Robin Disadvantages:

-- Despite its popularity in academia and in political spheres, Ranked Robin historically hasn't had much traction toward adoption for US elections, even though it tests great in terms of outcomes and incentivizing honest voting.
-That may be changing, but the main barrier, in our opinion, is the lack of consensus around which tie-breaking protocols are best, the framing of each tiebreaker as a separate method, and analysis paralysis from comparing the options.
+• Despite its popularity in academia and some political spheres, Ranked Robin historically hasn't had much traction toward adoption for US elections.
+That may be changing, but the main barrier, in our opinion, is the lack of consensus around branding and marketing, which tie-breaking protocols are best, the framing of each tiebreaker as a separate method, and analysis paralysis from comparing the options.

 On ties: